 Our Editor-in-Chief is Professor Paul Crowe.
 His teaching at Simon Fraser University is divided between the Department of Humanities and the Asia Canada Program.
 Humanities courses he teaches are principally related to the intellectual and cultural history of China.
 Specifically, he teaches courses on Daoist, Buddhist and literati cultures and their interactions.
 His Asia Canada teaching focuses on the intersection of identity, culture and migration often in relation to the history and evolution of multiculturalism philosophy and public policy in Canada.
 His research includes work on tenth to thirteenth century golden elixir texts found in the Zhengtong Daoist Canon.
 Currently he is also researching a small network of spirit-medium altars in Hong Kong and Vancouver.

 This space is deliberately created with graduate students in mind and would not realize its full potential without their contribution.
-If you’re interested in writing for us, please consult our Submission Policy page.
+If you’re interested in writing for us, please consult our Submission Guidelines.